fl101/awardfares-blog/_posts/2023-12-20-share-journeys.md

 ## More Improvements: New Alliance Filter

-You can now filter results by entire airline alliances including One World, Star Alliance and SkyTeam.
+It's now possible to filter results by airline alliances, including One World, Star Alliance, and SkyTeam.

-Tap on **Airlines** and the options will show up at the top of the list.
+Tap on **Airlines**, and the options will appear at the top of the list.

 <img src="../assets/img/share-journeys/alliance-filter.webp" alt="Filter by Airline Alliance." class="noborder"/>